react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-solutions-and-community-libraries.md

 ## react-native-bottom-tabs

 This project aims to expose the native Bottom Tabs component to React Native.
 It exposes SwiftUI's TabView on iOS and the material design tab bar on Android.
-Using `react-native-bottom-tabs` can bring several benefits, including multi-platform support and improved memory consumption.
+Using `react-native-bottom-tabs` can bring several benefits, including multi-platform support and a native-feeling tab bar.

 [github.com/okwasniewski/react-native-bottom-tabs](https://github.com/okwasniewski/react-native-bottom-tabs)